-This example shows the M Audio Delta 1010 and Midiman WINMAN 4x4/S (another product shown here only as an example) entries in the Windows Device Manager device list.
-The Delta 1010 is properly installed with no conflicts, as is the WINMAN 4x4/S. If you do not see your M Audio Delta 1010 in your Device Manager in this fashion, please jump ahead to the "Troubleshooting" section of this manual.
+This example shows the M-Audio Delta 1010LT entry in the Windows Device Manager device list.
+The Delta 1010LT is properly installed with no conflicts.
+If you do not see your M-Audio Delta 1010LT in your Device Manager in this fashion, please jump ahead to the "Troubleshooting" section of this manual located on pg 56.

-Verifying Delta Control Panel Software Installation, PC and Mac
+Verifying Delta Control Panel Software Installation in Windows

 In Windows, open the Windows Control Panel (do so via Start | Settings | Control Panel).
-If your Delta 1010 hardware and Delta Control Panel software are properly installed, the Windows Control Panel should display an "M Audio Delta H/W" icon.
+If your Delta 1010LT hardware and Delta Control Panel software are properly installed, the Windows Control Panel should display an "M Audio Delta H/W" icon.
 By double-clicking on that icon, you can launch the Delta Control Panel software.
 For convenience, you may also create a shortcut on your desktop by dragging a copy of the "M Audio Delta H/W" icon from the Control Panel to your Windows desktop using your mouse or trackball.
-After completing the drag operation, a dialog box will ask you if you wish to create a shortcut -- click on 'Yes'.
+After completing the drag operation, a dialog box will ask you if you wish to create a shortcut --click on 'Yes.'
 Once the shortcut is installed, all you have to do is double-click on the shortcut icon on your desktop to launch the Delta Control Panel software.